rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ---
 title: "Freelance Website Designer for Small Businesses in Utah | Custom Web Design Services Near You"
-description: "Freelance website designer in Utah for small businesses.
-Get custom web design services near you—affordable, fast, and personal service instead of a big agency or web design company."
+description: "Clear Presence offers freelance Website Design for Small Businesses in Utah.
+Your affordable alternative to the big web design company.
+Get a custom, high-performance website built with results-driven design and development."
 layout: "flowbite"
 url: "/locations/pleasant-grove-ut"
 hero: true